 If bored of dips in the sea and making sandcastles, try one of these:

-a 3-4 hour snorkelling trip- 4 stops, lots of swimming and a bit of beach time (do check there is in the route you take though).Current cost 50 RM for an adult with mask hire and life jacket and half price for a little one.
+A 3-4 hour snorkelling trip- 4 stops, lots of swimming and a bit of beach time (do check there is in the route you take though).Current cost 50 RM for an adult with mask hire and life jacket and half price for a little one.

-take a taxi boat to a destination of your choice and arrange pick up, This option worked better for us, as we could choose where to go and when to come back.
+This option worked better for us, as we could choose where to go and when to come back.
 We actually chose another beach, but it was really pretty and as they say, a change is as good as a rest.
 We went to one of the furthest points on Besar ( Blue Lagoon/ Turtle Beach) and it cost 80 RM; no snorkel included but you can hire for 10 RM.
 They don’t have little masks, though.